 Adding vegetables to foods like omelettes, frittatas, and breakfast hashes seems necessary.
 They add great flavour and texture to your meal.
 Vegetables that work well for these types of meals include broccoli, asparagus, onions, spinach, kale, mushrooms, and bell peppers.

 2. Add them to smoothies

-I’m sure you’ve heard of green smoothies before.
-Not sure how to tackle them?
-Use this green smoothie recipe template.
-You don’t need to stick to leafy greens in your smoothies, if you don’t digest them well.
+Have you heard of green smoothies before?
+Leafy greens are often added in along with fruits in order to mask the vegetable taste.
+However, you don’t need to stick to leafy greens in your smoothies, if you don’t digest them well.
 You can try zucchini, cooked squash, cucumber, or carrots with your smoothies without affecting the flavour too much.